Blunk-electronic/ET/script_command_set.md

 The measurement system is METRIC.
 All dimensions are in millimeters (mm).
 All angles and rotations are in degrees (1/360) and in mathematical sense.
 Positive rotation (or angle) is counterclockwise.
 Negative rotation is clockwise.

+## THE GUI INTERNAL COMMAND LINE
+Both GUIs for schematic and board editor provide a command line where you can enter commands.
+Every script command (as explained in the follwing) can be executed and tested separately via the command line of the schematic or board editor.
+Inside the graphical user iterface you must omit domain and module name.

 The concept is most easily to understand by examples.
 The module to be designed or edited is named "led_driver":